 Apply before November 1, 2019 to ensure your readiness for the next cohort, which will begin January 2020 (mandatory meeting in December, 2019).

-To add this endorsement onto your existing PE license, you need to apply to BSU as a graduate student.
-Follow this link to the BSU Graduate Application.
-In the application, choose the following options:
+To add this endorsement onto your existing PE license, you need to apply to BSU as a non-degree student.
+If you will be taking the courses at the graduate level, complete the BSU Graduate Application, and select the following options:

 - Select the Spring 2020 term (this program starts only in the spring term)